 Working on your health prior to pregnancy can lead to improved fertility treatment outcomes and a healthier mom and baby.
 It can also shorten the amount of time it takes for you to successfully conceive.

-Know What You Can (and Can’t) Control
+#5 Know What You Can (and Can’t) Control

 It can be difficult to accept that certain aspects of fertility are beyond your control.
-If you’re someone who is used to having a plan and knowing what’s next, embarking on a fertility journey can at times feel disorienting and overwhelming.
+If you’re someone who is used to having a plan and knowing what’s next, embarking on a fertility journey can at times feel disorienting and frustrating.

-Embrace the New Year with New Hope
+Embracing the New Year

-Whether you are just starting your fertility journey or are already a seasoned warrior, preparing mentally, physically and financially for the fertility process can help to maximize your chances of success with fertility treatment in the new year.
+Whether you are just starting your fertility journey or are already a seasoned warrior, planning ahead mentally, physically and financially for the fertility process can help to maximize your chances of success with fertility treatment in the new year.